PSBP-Library/psbp-library.github.io/index.md

 See [FP](https://en.wikipedia.org/wiki/FP_(programming_language)).

-Compared to the programming language `FP`, the programming library `PSBP` has the following benefits
+Compared to the programming *language* `FP`, the programming *library* `PSBP` has the following benefits

 - the `PSBP` library specifications can have many implementations, for example
   - simple ones for testing purposes
+  - complex ones for deployment purposes
 - the `PSBP` library can be extended, for example, to handle
   - state
   - latency